The Fear of Pigeons

 For those living in urban areas, completely avoiding pigeons may not be feasible.
 Here are some practical tips for managing encounters:

 1. Stay calm: Remember that pigeons are generally harmless and more afraid of you than you are of them.
+Breath deeply and keep your body relaxed.
+Try to smile, you got to fake it until you make it.

 3. Focus on your destination: When walking past pigeons, focus on where you’re going rather than on the birds.

-4. Use positive self-talk: Remind yourself of facts about pigeons and your ability to handle the situation.
+4. Use positive self-talk: Remind yourself of positive facts about pigeons and your ability to handle the situation.

 5. Carry a comfort item: Having something to fidget with can help distract you during encounters.